thelazybastard/simulacrum/README.md

 ## Usage

-This scans all subdirectories from your current working directory for files matching the specified old filename and renames them to the new filename.
+This scans all subdirectories from you current working directory for files matching the specified old filename and renames them to the new filename.

-### Rename Command

 ```bash
 simulacrum <old_filename> <new_filename>
 ```

-#### Arguments
+### Arguments

 - `<old_filename>` — the exact filename to search for (without path)
 - `<new_filename>` — the new filename to rename matches to

-#### Example
+### Example

 Rename all files named `config.txt` to `settings.txt` in the current directory and all subdirectories: